AdobeDocs/experience-manager-headless-adaptive-forms.en/help/enable-headless-adaptive-forms-and-core-components.md

         -D appId="myform" \
         -D groupId="com.myform" \
         -D includeFormsenrollment="y" \
-        -D aemVersion="6.5.15"
+        -D aemVersion="6.5.23"

      ```

-    When you execute the above command, be sure to consider the following points:
+    When you execute the above command, be sure to consider the following:

     * Update the command to reflect the specific values for your environment, including the appTitle, appId, and groupId.
 Also, set the values for includeFormsenrollment to 'y'.
 If you use Forms Portal, set the _includeExamples=y_ option to include Forms Portal Core Components in your project.

-    *   Do not change the 'aemVersion' from 6.5.15.0 to anything else.

 1. (Only for Archetype version 41 based projects) After the AEM Archetype project is created, enable themes for Core Components based Adaptive Forms.
 To enable themes:

     1. Open the [AEM Archetype Project Folder]/ui.apps/src/main/content/jcr_root/apps/__appId__/components/adaptiveForm/page/customheaderlibs.html for editing:

     1. Add the following code at line 21:

         ```XML